10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 Platies and bettas easily match up in the same fish tank due to their similar water requirements.
 However, their characteristics slightly differ based on behavioral and stocking issues.
 Bettas are well-known territorial fish that get into a fight with other fish with similar physical traits and males of their kind.

-Platies are so dissimilar to bettas and don’t display aggressive behavior characteristics.
+Platies are dissimilar to bettas and don’t display aggressive behavior characteristics.
 However, carefully watch out in the tank since fin-nipping may occur.

 Also, avoid keeping multiple betta males in a similar tank and ensure you’re accountable for the fact that platies are omnivores while bettas are carnivores.